News & Views

 The UK does not impose capital gains tax on the sale of shares in a UK company by non-residents of the UK.

-- Again, Brexit has not affected this position.
+- Brexit does not affect this position.

 Minimisation of Withholding Tax on Dividends, Interest and Royalties Paid to UK Companies